Year Established: 1978

 - The PEI Division meets regularly for business meetings five times a year to discuss the affairs of the PEI Division in relation to the association.
 The three County Directors arrange one event per year in their county.
 These gatherings may be a sporting event, or a luncheon, sometimes with Guest Speakers.

-- Three seasonal events of a more social nature, are the Lobster/Steak Feast, the Members & Friends Golf Day, and the Christmas Celebration Dinner.
+- Two seasonal events of a more social nature, are the Lobster/Steak Feast, and the Christmas Celebration Dinner.

 - The Chaplaincy program provides members requesting same, personal support in times of crises.
 Veterans who are ill and lack mobility may be recipients of Christmas cakes as a reminder the PEI Division has not forgotten them.

 - The PEI Division considers the contribution of all its members and awards the William Edward ”Ted“ Whelan Memorial Award to those so deserving.